 - 1. We have one Companion connected.
-SaberCopy has identified the player as F:. - 2.
+SaberCopy has identified the player as J:. - 2.
 In this example, we will use a project that we defined earlier and saved for future use. - 3.
 To load the project, we click on the "Open Project" button (circled in red).

 4. An "Open" dialog like that below will appear.
-SaberCopy "remembers" the folder where you previously opened or saved projects.
+SaberCopy "remembers" the folder where you previously saved projects.
 For this example, we will choose the project "Companion merge".
 It has all the settings used last time.
 Projects are saved with a file extension of ".saber" for easy identification.
 Double-click on the project or highlight it and click "Open".

-5. When the project loads, it shows in the "Projects List" (circled in red).
+6. When the project loads, it shows in the "Projects List" (circled in red).
 Let's look at the project settings by clicking on the "Edit" button for the project.

-- 6. In the screen image below, we have the Project Details dialog open to the "Files in Project" tab.
+- 5. In the screen image below, we have the Project Details dialog open to the "Files in Project" tab. - 6.
 Here we are specifying two different Channel folders we want to merge to the Companion.
 Note that the first (001) comes from one audio message, and the second (002) comes from a different audio message.
 SaberCopy is allowing us to aggregate them into a new message that frees us from having to save a separate message to disk.
 We are also able to determine the names of the destination folders (circled in red).
-Effectively, we are renaming folder 001 in the second source message to 002 in our target message. - Note that you can always view contents included in any potential source folder from the list shown in the bottom left of the window (circled in green) when you highlight that folder in the top left (circled in purple). - 8.
-On the "Target Device" tab, "MegaVoice Companion" is already selected. - 9.
-Now let's review the other options by clicking on the "Output Options" tab (circled in blue).
+Effectively, we are renaming folder 001 in the second source message to 002 in our target message. - 7.
+Note that you can always view contents included in any potential source folder from the list shown in the bottom left of the window (circled in green) when you highlight that folder in the top left (circled in purple). - Now let's review the other options by clicking on the "Output Options" tab (circled in blue).

-- 10. Let's review the special settings offered from the Output Options tab inour example below. - When Companion is selected, it automatically sets appropriate values in the Custom Output Options section on the bottom of the screen, displays and checks specific rules for the device. - Folder Options: Automatically set to 3 folder levels.
+- 9. Let's review the special settings offered from the Output Options tab inour example below. - > Under Target Device, "MegaVoice Companion" is selected. - When Companion is selected, it automatically sets appropriate values in the Custom Output Options section on the bottom of the screen, displays and checks specific rules for the device. - Folder Options: Automatically set to 3 folder levels.
 This means it will allow up to and including 3 folder levels from the source folder.
-If there are more than 3, SaberCopy will compress them down to only 3 folder levels. - Note: The maximum number of "levels" that Companion players will support is 4, where 3 of those are the folder levels. - Include empty folders: Automatically checked.
-The Companion firmware knows to skip empty folders during playback. - Only allow file extensions: Automatically set to all the file types currently supported for the defined device and prevents others by applying this filter. - Except in the root directory: Automatically checked.
-Some projects may include configuration files in the root folder that should be also included when copied to a device. - If you wish to modify any of these settings, first select the desired Target Device and then change the setting to "Custom Output Options".
-The bottom portion of the screen is enabled, and changes may be made.
+If there are more SaberCopy will compress them down to only 3 folder levels.

+Note: The maximum number of "levels" that Companion players will support is 4, where 3 of those are the folder levels.

+- Include empty folders: Automatically checked.
+The Companion firmware knows to skip empty folders during playback. - Only allow file extensions: Automatically set to all the file types currently supported and prevents others by applying this filter. - Except in the root directory: Automatically checked.
+Some players require configuration files in the root that may be included in the source audio folder. - If you wish to modify any of these settings, first select the desired Target Device and then change the setting to "Custom Output Options".
+The bottom portion of the screen is enabled and changes may be made.

 Be advised!
-When you change the target device, the rules also change; therefore, the rules for Companion can no longer be checked since each device has its own rules (or none).
+When you change the target device, the rules also change; therefore, the rules for Companion can no longer be checked since each device has its own rules (or none at all).